 The current Focus set on iPhone will sync to all devices the user has signed into, including the Apple Watch.
 Control which Focus is active via Control Center on the Apple Watch.

-watchOS 8 Compatibility
+watchOS 8 Compatibility and updates

 Apple did not remove any devices from its compatibility list when it announced watchOS 8.
 All Apple Watches running watchOS 7 will be able to update.